pavanthandrangi29/Automated-Checkout-System-for-Royal-Enfield-Accessories/README.md

 1. Clone or download the repository to your local machine.
 2. Navigate to the project directory.
+3. open robocoupler project.
-3. Run the following command to start the application:
+4. Run the following command to start the application: project2.1.py

 4. The GUI window will open, displaying the available accessories for Royal Enfield motorcycles.